 |Timeframe||Closing price||% change from IPO price|

-However, the stock’s poor IPO performance continued even after the 6 week timeframe and had lost 41.5% value by the first anniversary of its listing.
+However, S Chand stock performance continued the same way even after the 6 week timeframe and had lost 41.5% value by the first anniversary of its listing.
 Just in case you thought it couldn’t get worse than this, the next one year had more pain for investors as they saw value of their IPO investment eroding by 78.9% as the stock closed at INR141.3 on 9 May 2019.
 Although the stock staged a recovery in 2021 but its overall performance in the four years has been disappointing to say the least!

 A crisis is a terrible thing to waste: Valuable lessons from the fiasco